tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md.md

-# Skill #1 - Client Tools and HTTP Protocol
+# Skill #1 - Client Tools and the HTTP Protocol

 ## I. Overview
 - Let's take one last look at `banjo.rit.edu` ...